donut-party/hooked/README.md

       return-val)))
 ```

-Dynamic vars have just never struck me as being intended for this purpose The
+Dynamic vars have just never struck me as being intended for this purpose.
+The
 behavior you're wanting to specify isn't "dynamic" in the way that I think is
 meant for dynamic vars.
 What we're talking about here is extending a library
 with app-specific behavior, and that behavior is something you only want to